Heritage travel: Switzerland

 For generations they flourished, and few of their children spoke English before they entered kindergarten.
 During World War I, anti-German sentiment made it harder to use their native dialect, but it wasn't until the 1930s that they noticed their culture fading.

 There's nothing more Swiss than "Wilhelm Tell," the famous Schiller drama in which a 13th-century patriot defies an Austrian tyrant during the struggle for independence, and in 1938, the town of 2,000 started an annual festival that featured open-air performances of the play in German and English.

-"They realized that if they didn't act then, a lot of the old ways and heirlooms would disappear, and they wouldn't be able to get them anymore," says Duane Freitag of Greendale, Wis., who grew up in New Glarus and is researching its history.
+"They realized that if they didn't act then, a lot of the old ways and heirlooms would disappear, and they wouldn't be able to get them anymore," said Duane Freitag of Greendale, Wis., who grew up in New Glarus and has researched its history.
 "After World War II, they really got rolling."

-During Octoberfest, master cheesemakers come to make old-style cheese in its enormous copper vat, brought by oxen from Milwaukee in the late 1860s.
+During Oktoberfest, master cheesemakers come to make old-style cheese in its enormous copper vat, brought by oxen from Milwaukee in the late 1860s.